zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

      * famously, approximating next-token prediction enables machines that can speak

  * Maybe some people read about AI systems doing impressive things (true) and that they're "trained" rather than programmed (true), but then assume it's mysterious animal training a Mind (where who knows what could happen), rather than approximating a mapping between probability distributions, that fills a particular functional role in a system
+ * Simon Prince does not think of himself as building agents
    * You heard about DeepMind doing Atari
    * That was based on Q-learning, which involves a function Q(s, a) "the quality of taking action a in state s".
 For a simple MDP, you just store these values in a table and update them.
    * That won't work for Atari, because the table format doesn't work for a video game